intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 **ELSE IF** you monkeyed with the model, you'll need to build a new image and configure the pipeline to use it.

-Building a new image requires configuring your own Docker credentials so that it can be pushed.
+Building a new image locally is simple, however since we're deploying this on a cluster we'll need to put the image in something called a container registry.
-Using the Google container registry is configured with:
+To give your local Docker permission to your the [Google container registry](https://cloud.google.com/container-registry/) is configured with:

 ```bash
 gcloud auth configure-docker
 ```

-To get your Docker information
+**TODO: Finish manual build**

+Now that it's all set up and pushed, we can run the previous pipeline pointing to our custom image in the container registry.

 ```bash
 export EXAMPLE_SELDON=~/example-seldon